[rank_math_breadcrumb]

 Many music schools and organizations host summer programs for students looking for an intensive learning experience they otherwise would not have access to during the year.
 These summer programs are national and international, so being immersed in one of these programs will allow you to broaden your horizons, work with professionals and other student musicians, and gain valuable experience.
 If you’re looking for ways to utilize your summer break efficiently, one of the best ways to do so is to consider attending a summer program in music.
 Top summer music programs include:

-While we are primarily exposed to music as a form of performance art and entertainment, there are endless possibilities for exploring music through academic perspectives.
-Music as an academic pursuit is as old as recorded history.
-If you’re curious about the academic side of music, starting a research project is a good way to complement your interest, and it would stand out as it’s not common for high school students to explore music this way.
-Whether analyzing recently-released electronic music from a technical perspective or flipping through composers’ manuscripts in a library to compare and contrast them between modern print editions, you’ll find meaningful learning experiences in exploring music through research and analysis.
+For instance, the academic pursuit of music is as old as recorded history.
+If you’re curious about the academic side of music, starting a research project is a good way to complement your interest.
+Perhaps more importantly, this kind of project would stand out, as it’s not common for high school students to explore music this way.
+Whether analyzing recently-released electronic music from a technical perspective or flipping through composers’ manuscripts in a library to compare and contrast them with modern print editions, you’ll find meaningful learning experiences in exploring music through research and analysis.

 Start a Blog or Podcast